dinochecker

 (Spike-bearing lizard from Niger)Etymology

-Spinophorosaurus is derived from the Latin "spina" (spike), and the Greek "phoro" (to bear) and "sauros" (lizard), referring to the spike-bearing osteoderms (bony plates which are embedded in the skin), probably from the end of its tail.
+Spinophorosaurus is derived from the Latin "spina" (spike), and the Greek "phoro" (to bear) and "sauros" (lizard).
+The name refers to the spike-bearing osteoderms (bony plates, embedded in the skin) that were assumed to belong on the end of the tail.
+It has since been suggested that these "spikes" are collarbones instead.
+The species epithet, nigerensis, combines "Niger" (the country in which it was discovered) and the Latin "-ensis" (from).

 ZooBank registry: urn:lsid:zoobank.org:act:6469BEE5-EA95-4462-A4E5-4B3277411990.